 Scheduling a Pool Inspection

 If you want a pool inspection with your home inspection, be sure to check that service when scheduling the appointment online, or tell our office staff when you are scheduling over the phone.
-The fee for a pool inspection starts at $175 (depending on features) in addition to the home inspection fee.
+Upgrade to our Premium, Deluxe, or Elite tier to have the pool inspection included at a discounted rate.
 If a pool inspection is included with a home inspection, please allow additional time for the inspection due to the additional time required to inspect and document the pool.

 We evaluate the following components of a pool: